kyma-project/serverless/module-chart/charts/docker-registry/README.md

 This chart implements the Docker Registry deployment.

-* Implement a Docker registry deployment

 ## Installing the Chart

-To install the chart, use the following:
+To install the chart, use the following command:

 ```console
 $ helm install stable/docker-registry